 And I'll handle all the property information your lender needs to close the loan.

 Step 8 – Close the deal

-Your lender will give you a Good Faith Estimate (GFE) outlining closing costs within three days of accepting your loan application.
-You'll get a Good Faith Estimate (GFE) outlining your closing costs from your mortgage lender within three days of accepting your loan application.
-This estimate rests on the loan amount.
-RESPA requirements require that it has to involve all closing costs and be within a narrow range of accuracy, and I'll review the estimate and let you know if it all looks okay.
+Your mortgage lender will send you a Loan Estimate (LE) outlining closing costs within three days of getting your loan application.
+You'll get a Loan Estimate (LE) detailing your closing costs from your lender within three days of taking your application.

-Then we'll close on your house.
-This should occur at a title company or escrow office and will most likely be a smooth and peaceful affair.
+Then we'll close on your home.
+This will likely happen at a title company or escrow office and will likely be a smooth and calm occasion.

 Step 9 – Move in

-You made it!
-It's time to move into your new house.
+Congratulations!
+Now you can move into your new house.
 Enjoy it.
-And if you need anything, simply contact me at 303-843-1545 or send me an e-mail.
+And if you have any questions, be sure to contact me at 3038431545 or e-mail me at .